LogicQuack/security-homelab/Scanning with nmap.md

 ### Learnings
 - familiarity with nmap
 - -p- scans all ports on target host
-- -A  enables an aggressive scan that constitues OS version, version detection, traceroute, and script scanning
+- -A  enables an aggressive scan that constitutes OS version, version detection, traceroute, and script scanning
 - --script vuln executes scripting engine under "vuln" to find any vulnerabilities on the system

 ### Link(s)